signatureai/ComfyUI_ACE_plus/README.md

 The original intention behind the design of ACE++ was to unify reference image generation, local editing, and controllable generation into a single framework, and to enable one model to adapt to a wider range of tasks.
 A more versatile model is often capable of handling more complex tasks.
-We have already released three LoRA models, focusing on portraits, objects, and regional editing, with the expectation that each would demonstrate strong adaptability within their respective domains.
-Undoubtedly, this presents certain challenges.

-We are currently training a fully fine-tuned model, which has now entered the final stage of quality tuning.
-We are confident it will be released soon.
-This model will support a broader range of capabilities and is expected to empower community developers to build even more interesting applications.
+"We have released three LoRA models for specific vertical domains and a more versatile FFT model.
+Users can flexibly utilize these models and their combinations for their own scenarios.
+Furthermore, many community members have found that using them in conjunction with Redux modules significantly improves performance.
+We believe there are many more use cases to explore.

 ## 📢 News
 - [x] **[2025.01.06]** Release the code and models of ACE++.